buben19/prey/README.md

 tasks can be runned at once or how many tasks are waitinjg for run.
 Sheduler comunicate with this supervisors, when deciding what should be started next.

 Supervisors also provide list of unblockers.
+Unblocker is another supervisor which can provide some data to first supervisor and hence unblock it.

 ### Task Parallelism

-Tasks belonging a sing supervisour can be runned in parallel.
-Supervisor keeps track of their count.
+Tasks belonging a sing supervisour can be started in parallel.
+Supervisor keeps track their count.

 ### Note

-this project is under heavy development
+This project is under heavy development.
+Many faetures aren't implemented yet and there are allso some limited features.